timwaizenegger/raspberrypi-examples/README.md

 ## Example applications
-[example-applications](example-applications/) contains some scripts that "actually do something"
+[example-applications](example-applications/) contains some scripts that "actually do something